taiwaness/I5KNAL_OGS/README.md

 * template/
     - Template script for development

+## bin/
+General script for running through different phases of the OGS pipeline.
+* gff-QC.py
+    - Detection of GFF format errors

 ## lib/
 Completed tools would be shown as under a specific directory.
 Tools under development would be shown as a Symbolic link.
 * gff3_modified/